apache/trafficcontrol/traffic_ops/traffic_ops_golang/plugin/README.md

 * `startup` is called when the application starts.

 * `onRequest` is called immediately when a request is received.
 It returns a boolean indicating whether to stop processing.
+Note this is called without authentication.
+If a plugin should be authenticated, it must do so itself.
+It is recommended to use `api.GetUserFromReq`, which will return an error if authentication fails.

 The simplest example is the `hello_world` plugin.
 See `plugin/hello_world.go`.